chef/chef-web-docs/chef_master/source/knife.rst

    * - `knife cookbook </knife_cookbook.html>`_
      - .. tag knife_cookbook_summary

-       Use the ``knife cookbook`` subcommand to interact with cookbooks that are located on the Chef server or the local chef-repo.
+       Use the ``knife cookbook`` subcommand to interact with cookbooks that are located on the Chef Infra Server or the local chef-repo.

        .. end_tag